cyber-valley/cvland/pages/token engineering for startup societies.md

 		- leads to inability of inhabitants to produce enough energy and food to sustain themselves
 		- results in majority of problems including crime, poverty and modern types of slavery
 		- residentship is granted for staking amount of tokens defined by community
-		- amount is defined by community demandfor density
+		- amount is defined by community demand for density
-		- the more demand for residentship, the higher price of residentship
+		- the more demand for more dense residentship, the higher price of residentship
 	- capital driven basic income
 		- inflation flow to staking residents
 		- this approach tackles issues of community insurance